mbtomori/git-started-with-version-control/git-activity/3-gitting-started.md

 1. Click on the "Code" button.
 Click HTTPS and copy the URL in the box (If you have set up SSH with GitHub, you can select SSH).
    ![Clone Repository](../assets/clone.png)
-2. Using your command line, navigate to the location you want to put the repository in.
+2. Using your terminal, navigate to the location you want to put the repository in.
 3. Type `git clone <URL> //ignore the <> symbols`. <br>
    ex. `git clone https://github.com/your-username/git-started-with-version-control.git`
 4. Enter your github login credentials (*NOTE: You won't be able to see what you type as you type.*)